Dawn Brancheau: Safety

-Subsequently, in late May 2012, Judge Ken S. Welsch formally sided with OSHA over SeaWorld's orca safety practices.
+In late May 2012, Judge Ken S. Welsch formally sided with OSHA over SeaWorld's orca safety practices.
 Welsch was sharply critical of SeaWorld's assertion that it was unaware that working with orcas posed a hazard to employees.
 Welsch stated it is "implausible" and "difficult to reconcile" with comments repeatedly made by management and with the litany of trainer incidents and injuries that have occurred over the years.
-Welsch did, however, agree that the fine classification was too severe and had it downgraded – from "willful" (total of $75,000 for the 2 citations) to "serious" (total of $12,000) – stating that the company had emphasized trainer safety, even if the safety procedures weren't effective.
+However, Welsch did agree that the fine classification was too severe and had it downgraded – from "willful" (total of $75,000 for the 2 citations) to "serious" (total of $12,000) – stating that the company had emphasized trainer safety despite the safety procedures being ineffective.

-The court made clear that while SeaWorld's expert, "Mr Andrews concludes his report by stating, 'My expert opinion is that SeaWorld can safely allow trainers to closely interact with killer whales, including waterwork, with the administrative and engineering controls that existed prior to February 24, 2010' (Exh.
+The court stated that while SeaWorld's expert, "Mr. Andrews concludes his report by stating, 'My expert opinion is that SeaWorld can safely allow trainers to closely interact with killer whales, including waterwork, with the administrative and engineering controls that existed prior to February 24, 2010' (Exh.
 C-15, p.
 10)," the court found otherwise: "As noted in the section addressing the recognized hazard, SeaWorld's own incident reports demonstrate that its safety program, either due to misplaced faith in operant conditioning or due to human error in implementing operant conditioning, exposes its trainers to the risks of death or serious physical injury."
 The court amplified this, aligning itself with the OSHA expert witness: "Dr. Duffus stated, '[T]he training program that SeaWorld uses is influential.
 It does work.
 My point is that it does not work all the time' (Tr.
 911).
 The court agrees with Dr. Duffus.
 SeaWorld's training program is highly detailed, well-communicated, and intensive.
 Yet it cannot remove the element of unpredictability inherent in working with killer whales."

-Welsch made it clear that his ruling only applies "to the work trainers do during shows and not at other times, such as during medical procedures or 'relationship-building' sessions...
+Welsch made it clear that his ruling only applied "to the work trainers do during shows and not at other times, such as during medical procedures or 'relationship-building' sessions...
 As a custodian SeaWorld has an ethical duty to provide for the whales' needs... husbandry activities require a certain amount of contact between the trainers and whales... unlike performances, which can successfully continue without the trainers in the water."
 OSHA did state that it would accept other means of protection as long as it provided equal or greater safety as the physical barriers.
 SeaWorld looked at rising pool floors and "spare air" systems in an attempt to get their staff back in the water during shows.
 Given the court rulings, even after 2010, although water work during shows stopped, SeaWorld trainers still entered the water with orcas during "safety desensitization training" and for other care.